-As of March 31, 2022, the Company holds a 25% interest in the Fort à la Corne properties located in the central part of Saskatchewan, Canada ("Fort à la Corne properties") through a contractual agreement with Rio Tinto Exploration Canada Inc. ("Rio Tinto Canada").
+As of June 30, 2022, the Company holds a 25% interest in the Fort à la Corne properties located in the central part of Saskatchewan, Canada ("Fort à la Corne properties") through a contractual agreement with Rio Tinto Exploration Canada Inc. ("Rio Tinto Canada").
 These properties are accounted for as one cash-generating unit.
-The carrying value of the Fort à la Corne properties represents the acquisition of minority interests of the Fort à la Corne properties since 2005, net of impairments.
-The carrying value of the Fort à la Corne properties is \$66,344 thousand at March 31, 2022 (December 31, 2021 - \$66,344 thousand).
+The carrying value of the Fort à la Corne properties represents the acquisition of minority interests of the Fort à la Corne properties is \$66,344 thousand at June 30, 2022 (December 31, 2021 - \$66,344 thousand).

-As part of the acquisition of Newmont Canada FN Holdings ULC's participating interest in the Fort à la Corne properties in 2017, the Company agreed that Newmont will receive a contingent payment in the aggregate amount of \$3,200 thousand if a positive decision is made to develop a mine on the Project.
+As part of the acquisition of Newmont Canada FN Holdings ULC's ("Newmont") participating interest in the Fort à la Corne properties in 2017, the Company agreed that Newmont will receive a contingent payment in the aggregate amount of \$3,200 thousand if a positive decision is made to develop a mine on the Project.
 The Company, in its sole discretion (subject to regulatory approvals), may satisfy the contingent payment due to Newmont through a cash payment or the issuance of common shares.
-An estimate of the discounted present value of this contingent consideration was performed by management using a risk-free discount rate of 1.3% (December 31, 2021 - 0.4%), which reflects current market assessments of the time value of money and probability weighted cash flow estimates.
-The fair value was determined to be approximately \$890 thousand at March 31, 2022 (December 31, 2021 - \$940 thousand).
+An estimate of the discounted present value of this contingent consideration was performed by management using a risk-free discount rate of 3.1% (December 31, 2021 - 1.3%), which reflects current market assessments of the time value of money and probability weighted cash flow estimates.
+The fair value was determined to be approximately \$870 thousand at June 30, 2022 (December 31, 2021 - \$940 thousand).